osbornm/osbornm.github.io/_posts/2016-01-26-Making-A-Fallout-4-Prop.md

 ![Fallout 4 Mini Nuke - The Build](/img/posts/propMaking/process-11.jpg)

 To me the screws in the casing of the mini nuke stand out so I want to use some real screws rather than 3D printing some.
-I didn't want the screws to be new and shiny, I wanted to weathering to them.
+I didn't want the screws to be new and shiny, I wanted to weather them.
 Rather than just use paint I want to build up some dimension by "scuffing" them up.
 Which is to say that I took sand paper, a hammer, and a hack saw and beat the crap out of them.
 This was easier to do if I screwed them all into a board.

 ![Fallout 4 Mini Nuke - The Build](/img/posts/propMaking/process-12.jpg)